CyberQ-Tech/VPC-Network-Peering/README.md

 -	Different VPC name and subnet
 -	Placed VPC #2 in a different region
 -	Configured a different IPv4 range (ex: 172.16.0.0/24)
-o	This ensures no collision between IP ranges between the VPCs
+  --	This ensures no collision between IP ranges between the VPCs

 ## Part 2: Creating Virtual Machines and Subnetting